-2.0 SAFETY
+2.0 RANGE SAFETY RULES

 Safety is the foremost priority in all shooting sports competitions.
-The safety of competitors, Match Officials and spectators require constant, disciplined attention to safe gun handling.
+The safety of competitors, Match Officials and spectators requires constant, disciplined attention to safe gun handling.
 Competitors and Match Officials are responsible for following established safety rules and safe pistol-handling procedures.
+This section describes safety rules that are applicable for CMP sponsored and sanctioned Action Pistol competitions.